C1XTZ/png-premult-gui/README.md

 - **Launch `png-premult-gui.exe`**
   - Ready to use immediately but requires trusting my unsigned executable.
+  - Windows Defender might flag and quarantine it.

 > [!IMPORTANT]
-> Step 2 & 3 require you to have Python 3.12.x installed.
+> Step 2 & 3 require you to have **Python 3.12.x** installed.
 > Download Python on [python.org](https://www.python.org/downloads/)

+### Option 2: Isolated Python Environment

+- **Run `setup-venv.bat`** to create a Python environment.
+  - Automatically sets up a environment with all required packages for you.
+  - After setup, you can run `png-premult-gui.pyw` or build a executable with `build-exe.bat`

-### Option 2: System-wide Installation
+### Option 3: System-wide Installation

 - **Run directly:** Run `png-premult-gui.pyw`
   - Requires: `pip install numpy pillow`
 - **Build your own executable:** Run `build-exe.bat`
   - Requires: `pip install numpy pillow nuitka`

-### Option 3: Isolated Python Environment

-- **Run `setup-venv.bat`** to create a Python environment.
-  - Automatically sets up a environment with all required packages for you.
-  - After setup, you can run `png-premult-gui.pyw` or build a executable with `build-exe.bat`

 In your lua code, simply wrap your image drawing with `ui.beginPremultipliedAlphaTexture()` and `ui.endPremultipliedAlphaTexture()` when using the converted image: